LED: Lexicon-Enlightened Dense Retriever for Large-Scale Retrieval: Related Work

-\paragraph{Knowledge Distillation.} Cross-encoder empirically outperforms dual-encoder for it inputs query and passage as a whole, so that attention mechanism will be applied between them, leading to in-depth token-level interactions.
-Its superior performance motivates many works~\cite{Hofstatter2020Margin-MSE, Zhang2021AR2} to enhance dual-encoders by distillation knowledge from cross-encoder.
+\paragraph{\textbf{Knowledge Distillation.}} Cross-encoder empirically outperforms dual-encoder for it inputs query and passage as a whole, so that attention mechanism will be applied between them, leading to in-depth token-level interactions.
+Its superior performance motivates many works~\cite{Hofstatter2020Margin-MSE, Zhang2021AR2} to enhance dual-encoders by knowledge distillation from cross-encoder.
 KL-Divergence, which minimizes the distances of distributions between teacher and student, has proven effective in many works~\cite{Zhang2021AR2, Khattab2021ColBERTv2}.
 Margin-MSE~\cite{Hofstatter2020Margin-MSE} aims to minimize the difference of margins in two passages, and it's been applied in later works~\cite{Formal2021SPLADEv2, Hofstatter2021TAS-B}. ~\citet{Reddi2021RankDistil} used the teacher's top passages as positive examples to teach students point-wisely.
 ListNet~\cite{Cao2007ListNet, Xiao2022Distill-VQ} ensured the consistency of list-wise ranking order by minimizing the difference in score distributions over passages.

 The above methods are designed for the cross-encoder teacher that is much stronger than the dense student.
-But in our situation, the lexicon-aware representation model can only achieve comparable performance with a dense retriever.
-Besides, we find that existing distillation methods may not be perfect choices in our setting, as pointed out in our experiments (i.e., Tab.~\ref{tab:distillation}).
-Therefore, we propose a novel approach including lexicon-augmented contrastive objective and pair-wise rank-consistent regularization to transfer lexical knowledge.
+But in our situation, the lexicon-aware teacher can only achieve comparable performance with a dense retriever.
+In practice (i.e., Tab.~\ref{tab:distillation}), we find that existing distillation methods may not be perfect choices in our setting.
+Therefore, we propose two novel strategies, namely lexicon-augmented contrastive training and pair-wise rank-consistent regularization to transfer lexical knowledge.